Two coniveau filtrations and algebraic equivalence over finite fields: Walker Abel-Jacobi map in l -adic cohomology: construction

 We summarize the basic properties of the $\ell$-adic Walker Abel-Jacobi map below.

 \begin{lem} \begin{enumerate} \item The $\ell$-adic Walker Abel-Jacobi map commutes with the $\ell$-adic Abel-Jacobi map, that is, we have a commutative diagram:

-For $i=1, \dim X$, they coincide. \item The $\ell$-adic Walker Abel-Jacobi map is compatible with correspondences.
+For $i\in\{1, \dim X\}$, the two maps coincide. \item The $\ell$-adic Walker Abel-Jacobi map is compatible with correspondences.
 That is, for every smooth projective geometrically connected varieties $X, Y$ and codimension $(i-j+\dim Y)$-cycle $\Gamma$ on $Y\times X$, we have a commutative diagram:

 \item The $\ell$-adic Walker Abel-Jacobi map commutes with field extensions and norm maps.
 More precisely, for every separable finite field extension $K/k$, we have commutative diagrams:

 and

 where $\rho_{K/k}$ is the pull-back map and $\nu_{K/k}$ is the norm map. \end{enumerate} \end{lem}